Nico Hoerner Preview, Player Props: Cubs vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.74 team ERA ranks last across all league pitching staffs.
+- The Rockies have a 5.73 team ERA that ranks last among all league pitching staffs.

-- Rockies pitchers combine to surrender the second-most home runs in baseball (210 total, 1.5 per game).
+- The Rockies surrender the second-most home runs in baseball (211 total, 1.5 per game).

-- In his last time out on Wednesday, the lefty threw six innings against the Arizona Diamondbacks, allowing two earned runs while surrendering six hits.
+- The right-hander's last appearance came on Wednesday against the Arizona Diamondbacks, when he tossed 2 1/3 innings, surrendering six earned runs while giving up four hits.

+- The 29-year-old has amassed a 7.36 ERA and 6.7 strikeouts per nine innings in 25 games this season, while giving up a batting average of .321 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.